startechnica/apps/charts/freeradius/README.md

 ### Ingress

 This chart provides support for ingress resources.
-If you have an ingress controller installed on your cluster, such as [nginx-ingress-controller](https://github.com/bitnami/charts/tree/master/bitnami/nginx-ingress-controller) or [contour](https://github.com/bitnami/charts/tree/master/bitnami/contour) you can utilize the ingress controller to serve your application.
+If you have an ingress controller installed on your cluster, such as [freeradius-ingress-controller](https://github.com/startechnica/charts/tree/master/startechnica/freeradius-ingress-controller) or [contour](https://github.com/startechnica/charts/tree/master/startechnica/contour) you can utilize the ingress controller to serve your application.

 To enable ingress integration, please set `ingress.enabled` to `true`.

 #### Hosts

-Most likely you will only want to have one hostname that maps to this NGINX installation.
+Most likely you will only want to have one hostname that maps to this FreeRADIUS installation.
 If that's your case, the property `ingress.hostname` will set it.
 However, it is possible to have more than one host.
 To facilitate this, the `ingress.extraHosts` object can be specified as an array.
 You can also use `ingress.extraTLS` to add the TLS configuration for extra hosts.

 For each host indicated at `ingress.extraHosts`, please indicate a `name`, `path`, and any `annotations` that you may want the ingress controller to know about.

-For annotations, please see [this document](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/annotations.md).
+For annotations, please see [this document](https://github.com/kubernetes/ingress-freeradius/blob/master/docs/user-guide/freeradius-configuration/annotations.md).
 Not all annotations are supported by all ingress controllers, but this document does a good job of indicating which annotation is supported by many popular ingress controllers.

 ## Troubleshooting

-Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).
+Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.startechnica.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading